KuldeepSinh/js-jazz-mine/README.md

 #####Note:

 1. Contrary to the Jasmine convention, source code is written within the spec files, for ease.
-2. I will keep on refining my knowledge and the content, here-in.